ToJans/tojans.me.dev/source/_posts/2013-07-28-event-sourcing-for-the-rest-of-us.markdown

 - Tests/specs understandable by non-developers: `Given [some events] when [doing something] Then [some resulting events]`.
 - Implementation can be changed without having to migrate data: as long as the intent of your event does not change (in that case you will probably need another type of event anyway), you can swap out implementations at will, as you still have your tests/specs to confirm behavior.
 - Logs are understandable by non-developers, and can be used to track bugs/problems.
-- Messaging can be distributed/persisted/postponed/....
+- Using messaging allows things to be distributed/persisted/postponed/....
 - ... lots more ...

 I hope this post helps to clarify some issues about event sourcing.